Córdoba Synagogue: Decorations and inscriptions

+The dedication tablet of the building.

 The Córdoba Synagogue was influenced by the Mudejar tradition of stucco panels, stylized geometric patterns, and floral patterns.
 Hebrew verses in the style of the Ibn Shushan Synagogue of Toledo wrap around the windows, and much as in Toledo the stucco panels used many colors.
 The inscriptions featured inside the synagogue are mostly from Psalms, other books of the Bible, and piyyutim (liturgical poetry).

+One of the inscriptions might give important information on the synagogue's construction, as well as the primary benefactor of the synagogue.
+A possible reconstruction of the text tells us that "this minor sanctuary's chamber has been refurbished by Yitzhak Mahab, son of the wealthy Ephraim, in the Hebrew year 5075 (1315 C.E.), may God hear my prayers by removing curses from our nation and [helping] rebuild Jerusalem soon."
+(Note: Loose translation of: